OlBal/Gener8/README.md

 # Ping Pong Game Generator
+### DevelopMe Coding Fellowship Technical Challenge

 ## About

 ---

-A short project that aimed to take a list of player inputs, randomise the list and output a group of pairs.
+A project that aimed to take a list of player inputs, randomise the list and output a group of pairs.

 In addition to this functionality a bracketing system has been added in order to allow for tracking players through a tournament.